What is a server and how does it work?

 There are different types of servers, each with specific functions.
 Here are the most common:

-2. Mail server: Manages the sending, sorting, receiving and archiving of email messages.
+2. Mail server: Manages the sending, sorting, receiving, and archiving of email messages.

 3. Proxy servers: Works as an intermediary between a client and another server, offering filtering and encryption functions for greater security.